This post provides inspirations how to wear your floral skirt in different ways.

 Which gal doesn’t love a floral skirt?
 The print reminds of summer, great smell, love, beauty, you name it.
 And, yes, floral prints may be romantic.
 Unfortunately, exactly this fact makes anything floral a risky item to wear at the office.
 It may be because romantic is often associated with dreaming, naive, inexperienced, young woman.
 Over 40, it’s often associated with conservative and not-up-to-date.
 Thus, a floral midi skirt looks like a no-win situation.

-In my opinion, romantic is just a great personal style that looks best on certain women (You can determine your primary personal style using this free online style finder.).
+In my opinion, Romantic Style is just a great personal style that looks best on certain women (You can determine your primary personal style using this free online style finder.).
 Actually, it’s the on-viewer’s own fault and pre-justice to make the wrong conclusion.
 And s/he may be pretty astonished when the “romantic woman” plays hardball.
 A great camouflage!
 Anyhow.

 To play it safe, go either for abstract floral prints at the office or tough them up.
 An utility jacket, biker or bomber leather jacket do the trick when you wear a floral dress or skirt.